Chinay-Domitrix/Java_Development/README.md

 # Java_Development
 A collection of all the work I have done and will do with Java.
 ## Classwork
-This repository is for work which I have done for school.
+This repository is for work which I have done for school, and will be updated very frequently.
 ### Folder Labeling
 Any new folders created in this folder will be labeled with the span of the school year.
 ## HelloWorld